 Brains, beauty and a wicked streak a mile long.
-That's what these gals celebrate in this delightfully narcissistic country song by Pistol Annies (2011).
+That wicked combination is what these gals celebrate in this delightfully narcissistic country song by Pistol Annies (2011).
 As they recount all the men they've taken advantage of, they warn: "I'm hell on heels.
-Sugar daddy I'm coming for you."
+Sugar daddy, I'm coming for you."

 32. "Love Me Harder" by Ariana Grande featuring The Weeknd